Kerry Robinson: Early life and amateur career

-Career
+Professional baseball career

+Robinson was originally drafted by the St. Louis Cardinals in 1995.
+In 1996, he led the Midwest League with a .359 batting average and 50 stolen bases (a tie) and was second in the league in hits, triples, and runs while playing for Single-A Peoria.
+His professional playing career lasted 12 years between the big leagues and minors.
+During his time in the minor leagues, Robinson tallied 322 stolen bases.

-Robinson is known for a few distinct feats.
-He pinch hit for Mark McGwire in the 8th inning of the last game of McGwire's career, Game 5 of the 2001 National League Division Series.
-He is the only player in MLB history to wear both the numbers (00) 1999 Cincinnati Reds and (0) 2002-03 St.Louis Cardinals at some point in a career.
+Robinson pinch hit for Mark McGwire in the 8th inning of the last game of McGwire's career, Game 5 of the 2001 National League Division Series.
+He is the only player in MLB history to wear both the numbers 00 (for the 1999 Cincinnati Reds) and 0 (for the 2002–2003 St. Louis Cardinals) at some point in a career.
 He is also known from the book Three Nights in August where he delivered a game-winning, walk-off home run off Chicago Cubs' relief pitcher Mike Remlinger.

+Career after baseball

+His playing career ended in 2007, and he initially became a financial advisor.
+In November 2018, the Cardinals announced the comeback of the powder “victory” blue jerseys; this was Robinson's brain child and he played an integral role in convincing Cardinals president Bill DeWitt III to adopt the uniforms.